DO YOU WANT TO BE THE GLUE IN SOMEONE ELSE' MARRIAGE?

 The concept of unfaithfulness or infidelity offends everyone including God.
 Definite ground for divorce.
 However, the traditional Chinese/Taoist concept of love is infinitely non quantitative.
 If Mei for example, loves Wang, her husband, her love for another man, does not necessarily diminish her love for her husband.
 In fact, her love for her husband could be increased and her marriage enhanced through her love for another man.
 Her love for the two of them is not mutually exclusive.
 But does she make love to both of them?
 Simply loving in the heart-mind does not constitute unfaithfulness surely.
 Or does it?
 Is there such a thing as mental unfaithfulness distinct from physical unfaithfulness.

 Recently I had lunch with a Chinese woman poet who was married for over twenty years and she told me that she had fallen in love many times after she got married.
-And ?
+And?
 I prompted.
 She told me that falling in love is fine but one need not do anything about it.
 Perhaps that is why she writes so much poetry.
 Re-channelling forbidden passions into art is certainly safer and cheaper than taking it to the divorce court.
 Food for thought indeed.
-I guess that was what Sarah Miles' lover had in mine when he told her that she was the glue that kept his marriage together.
+I guess that was what Sarah Miles' lover had in mind when he told her that she was the glue that kept his marriage together.
 By loving her presumably as his mistress, he could also keep on loving his wife.
 Of course, the cynics amongst you will have another opinion.